One day your plant looks great, the next day it’s mottled and covered in webbing. It’s a disaster!

 There are many species of “spider mites” but for this we’ll be discussing the most common plant pest: The Two Spotted Spider Mite (Tetranychus urticae) and just using the term “spider mites” to address that one species.
 For other spider mite species, the solutions are simple: Stratiolaelaps in the soil and Fallacis on the leaves.
 (More on both of those below.)

 Spider mites can quickly overcome plants during their preferred conditions.
 The rest of the time they exist in small numbers and are usually kept in check by some common natural predators that eat them, but won’t control them when a spider mite population is ready to explode.
-Almost always, some sort of human intervention is required to save your plant, when spider mites take over.
+Almost always, when spider mites take over, some sort of human intervention is required to save your plant.

 Here’s everything you need to know about these tricky pests.